 Class Attendance: You are expected to attend every class meeting.
 All students are admitted to NCWC with the understanding that they are mature and responsible enough to meet their obligations for all class assignments including attendance.
 Punctual attendance is required for every class and laboratory session except in case of illness unavoidable circumstances or college extracurricular activities approved by the Vice President for Academic Affairs.
 Faculty members can remove students from the class for non-attendance.
 For additional information please review the appropriate sections in the NCWC catalog.

 Schedule Changes: Students may make changes in their schedule of classes by completing a Drop/Add Form which is available in the Registrar's Office, obtaining the signed approval of the academic advisor, and returning the completed form to the Registrar's Office.
 Students should pay particular attention to the procedural directions on the forms provided by the Registrar's Office and in the NCWC catalog.
 No course is officially dropped or added until the required procedure is completed.

 Graduation Changes: Graduation applications are available in the Registrar's Office.
 Time frames for submitting graduation applications are: August graduation: April 1 – June 15; December graduation: July 1 – September 15; May graduation: October 30 – December 15.

 Veteran's Benefits: NCWC is approved for education benefits for veterans participants military and other eligible students.
-Students eligible for veterans' benefits should contact the Registrar's Office.
+Students eligible for veterans' benefits should contact the Business Office.

 Repeating Courses: A student may retake a course to improve a grade by submitting the appropriate form to the Registrar's Office.
 If a course is taken for the second time the latest grade will be calculated into the student's grade point average.
 The original grade is not deleted from the transcript.